ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+5.10.2023
+- I declared that I would be creating the Global Team Manager as my first product on LinkedIn last night.
+I'm excited to see where this takes me.
+I will have a great many challenges, and am excited for the journey ahead.
+- The more I think about it, the more I want the `navigator.userAgentData.mobile` property to be supported better since it's such a powerful solution to a common problem.
+Apparently, I can contact the browser vendors directly or contribute to the code if allowed.
+I'll ask Jesse.

 5.9.2023
 - I discovered that I can use `var isMobile = navigator.userAgent.match(/(iPhone|Android|BlackBerry|Windows Phone)/i);` to determine whether the device accessing the site/app is mobile.
 I saw that there was a property `navigator.userAgentData.mobile: Boolean`, but it lacks the proper support to be fruitful; despite the fact that it is significantly more specific than `userAgent`.
 Nonetheless, [it works](https://codepen.io/ploymahloy/details/yLRKQqo).
 - In the process of making the above discovery, I stumbled upon [this PDF](https://www.cs.virginia.edu/~up3f/cs4640/slides/4640meet09A-JS-object-DOM.pdf) diagramming the details of the Browser Object Model.